Chocobozzz/PeerTube/README.md

     $ npm run play

 Then you will can access to the three nodes at `http://localhost:900{1,2,3}`.
 If you call "make friends" on `http://localhost:9002`, the pod 2 and 3 will become friends.
 Then if you call "make friends" on `http://localhost:9001` it will become friend with the pod 2 and 3 (check the configuration files).
 Then the pod will communicate with each others.
 If you add a video on the pod 3 you'll can see it on the pod 1 and 2 :)

+### Production

+If you want to run PeerTube for production (bad idea for now :) ):

+    $ cp config/production.yaml.example config/production.yaml

+Then edit the `config/production.yaml` file according to your webserver configuration.

+Finally, run the server with the `production` `NODE_ENV` variable set.

+    $ NODE_ENV=production npm start

 ### Other commands